kvarak/dnd/docs/_Classes/alchemist.md

 -->

 ### Field of Study
 While all alchemists share a common knowledge base, most alchemists specialize into a particular field of study.
 When you reach 2nd level, you select your field of study from apothecary, mad bomber, poisoner and transmuter.
-Your field choice grants you features at 2nd level and then again at 7th, 10th, and 17th level.
+Your field choice grants you features at 2nd level and then again at 7th, 10th, and 16th level.

 ### Discoveries
 In the course of your research, you have made a number of <a href="#internal-discovery">discoveries</a> regarding the nature of alchemy.
 At 3rd level, you gain two discoveries of your choice.
 When you gain certain alchemist levels, you gain additional discoveries of your choice, as shown in the Discoveries Known column of the Alchemist table.

 Additionally, when you learn a new discovery, you can choose one of the discoveries you know and replace it with another discovery that you could learn at that level.

-### Ability Score Improvement
-When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.

 ### Chemical Distillation
-Beginning at 5th level, you can use your alchemist's supplies to purify water, rendering it drinkable if a little bland in taste.
+Beginning at 4th level, you can use your alchemist's supplies to purify water, rendering it drinkable if a little bland in taste.

 ### Brew Potions
 During times of downtime you can prepare alchemical reagents needed to brew potions of different types.
 The currently availabe reagents are represented by ***Alchemy points***.
 The maximum number of ***Alchemy points*** you can have at any time is equal to half your class level.